Mutually unbiased bases: polynomial optimization and symmetry: Representative set for the action of Sk on [k]t

 Note that in the above equation we allow $T_{\lambda \mu_r}$ to be empty: it is non-empty only if there exists a semistandard tableau of shape $\lambda$ and content $\mu_r$.
 Given the shape of $\mu_r$, $T_{\lambda,\mu_r}$ is non-empty if the first row of $\lambda$ has size at least $k-r$ and the height of $\lambda$ is at most $r+1$.
 This decomposition of $V$ gives rise to a representative set for the action of $S_k$ on $V$.
 Indeed, for a partition $\lambda \vdash k$, define

 where

-Then the set $\{U_{\lambda} \,\, | \,\, \lambda \vdash k, \,\,\, \text{height}(\lambda) \leq \min\{k,t\} \}$ is representative for the action of~$S_k$ on~$V = \C^{[k]^t}$.
+Then the set $\{U_{\lambda} \,\, | \,\, \lambda \vdash k, \,\,\, \text{height}(\lambda) \leq \min\{k,t+1\} \}$ is representative for the action of~$S_k$ on~$V = \C^{[k]^t}$.
 Indeed, we have shown above that the corresponding irreducible submodules decompose $V$, moreover, by construction the $(\tau,P)$-th copy of $S^\lambda$ is isomorphic to $S^\lambda$ and its generating element is chosen according to this isomorphism.
 This shows that the elements of $U_\lambda$ satisfy the conditions of \cref{def: representative set}.

 \paragraph{The dimension of \texorpdfstring{$\mathrm{End}_{S_k}(\C^{[k]^t})$}{Sk-invariant endomorphisms on V}.} Recall that the sum of the squares of the block sizes equals $\mathrm{dim}(\mathrm{End}_{S_k}(\C^{[k]^t}))$.
-The latter equals the number of orbits of pairs $(m_1,m_2)$ where $m_1,m_2$ are noncommutative monomials of degree exactly $t$.
+One can show that the latter equals the number of orbits of pairs $(m_1,m_2)$ where $m_1$ and $m_2$ are noncommutative monomials of degree exactly $t$.
+Orbits of pairs $(m_1,m_2)$ naturally correspond to orbits of length-$2t$ monomials $m$ via $m = m_1^* m_2$.
 Hence the dimension of the above space of $S_k$-invariant endomorphisms equals the dimension of the space of $S_k$-invariant noncommutative polynomials of degree exactly~$2t$.
-In other words, it equals the number of set partitions of $[2t]$ in at most $k$ parts.
+As we have seen before (cf.~$V_P$), this equals the number of set partitions of $[2t]$ in at most $k$ parts.
 When $k \geq 2t$, this number is independent of $k$ and simply becomes the number of set partitions of a set of $2t$ elements.
 The number of set partitions of a set of $t$ elements is known as the~$t$-th \emph{Bell number}.
 The sequence of Bell numbers~$\{B_t\}_{t \in \Z_{\geq 0}}$ is known in the online encyclopedia of integer sequences as sequence~\texttt{A000110}; its first ten elements are 1, 1, 2, 5, 15, 52, 203, 877, 4140, 21147.
 The sequence can be generated via the recurrence relation $B_t = \sum_{j=0}^{t-1} \binom{t-1}{j} B_j$.
 We emphasize that for $k \geq 2t$ the sum of the squares of the block sizes of the symmetry reduced SDP equals $B_{2t}$ and is thus independent of $k$.

 \paragraph{Computing the coefficients of the block-diagonalized SDP.} To compute the coefficients of the block-diagonalized semidefinite program we may use the following formula.
 Fix a partition $\lambda \vdash k$ and $u_{\tau,P}, u_{\sigma,Q} \in U_{\lambda}$, then for any $A \in \mathrm{End}_{S_k}(V)$ we have,